seattletimes/diaz-pitching/src/diaz/diaz.md

 His first pitch was a 99 mph fastball on bottom part of the zone for a strike — an almost unhittable first pitch.

-Feeling the adrenaline surge.
-Diaz went back to his heater — again at 99 mph — this time painted on the inside corner for strike two.
+Feeling the adrenaline surge, Diaz went back to his heater — again at 99 mph — this time painted on the inside corner for strike two.
 Naquin could only shake his head.

 *Fastball or slider?*